JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 `classes` is described under [Convenience methods](@ref) below).

 Unfortunately, code not written with the preservation of categorical levels in mind poses special problems.
-To help with this, MLJModelInterface provides three utility methods: `int` (for converting a `CategoricalValue` or `CategoricalString` into an integer, the ordering of these integers being consistent with that of the pool), `decoder` (for constructing a callable object that decodes the integers back into `CategoricalValue`/`CategoricalString` objects), and `classes`, for extracting all the `CategoricalValue` or `CategoricalString` objects sharing the pool of a particular value.
+To help with this, MLJModelInterface provides three utility methods: `int` (for converting a `CategoricalValue` into an integer, the ordering of these integers being consistent with that of the pool), `decoder` (for constructing a callable object that decodes the integers back into `CategoricalValue` objects), and `classes`, for extracting all the `CategoricalValue` objects sharing the pool of a particular value.
 Refer to [Convenience methods](@ref) below for important details.